petrolernDev/geodeck_webapp/README.md

 5. Navigate to http://localhost:3000/ on your browser.
 6. Login using `demo` username and `demo` password.

 **Note 1: this is just a prototype and not a final software!**

-**Note 2: The current version has only been tested on Chrome browser for Screen size of 15"**
+**Note 2: The current version has only been tested on Chrome browser for larger than 13" screen**

 ## Hardware Requirements